On the geometry of lift metrics and lift connections on the tangent bundle: Introduction

-On the other hand, information geometry is an important and useful bridge between applicable and pure sciences (\cite{Amari}, \cite{AN}), a combination between differential geometry and statistics \cite{Amari}.
+The geometry of the tangent bundle with Riemannian lift metrics has been extensively studied in recent years (see \cite{ABG, AS, BPS, Davies, Dombrowski, GO, KS, O, YK1}, for instance).
+On the other hand, information geometry is an important and useful bridge between applicable and pure sciences, a combination between differential geometry and statistics \cite{Amari}.
 In this framework, methods of differential geometry are used and extended to probability theory.
 The mathematical point of view on information geometry was initiated by C. R. Rao.
 He showed that a statistical model could be a Riemannian manifold, via the Fisher information metric.
 One of the main objects in this area are the statistical connections.
 Statistical manifolds provide a geometrical model of probability distributions.
-The geometry of statistical manifolds has been applied to various fields of information science, information theory, neural networks, machine learning, image processing, statistical mechanics etc. (\cite{Amari}, \cite{AN}).
-A statistical manifold is a differentiable manifold whose points are probability distributions (\cite{Amari}, \cite{AN}, \cite{Lauritzen}, \cite{Matsuzoe}).
-Precisely, a statistical structure on a differentiable manifold $M$ is a pair $(g,\nabla)$ such that $g$ is a Riemannian (or semi-Riemannian) metric and $\nabla$ is torsion-free affine connection with the property that $\nabla{g}$ is totally symmetric.
-A Riemannian (or semi-Riemannian) manifold $(M,g)$ together with Levi-Civita connection $\nabla$ of $g$ is a trivial example of statistical manifold.
-In other words, statistical manifolds can be regarded as generalizations of Riemannian (or semi-Riemannian) manifolds.
+The geometry of statistical manifolds has been applied to various fields of information science, information theory, neural networks, machine learning, image processing, statistical mechanics and etc. (\cite{Amari, AN, OPS, PFA, TVC}).
+A statistical manifold is a differentiable manifold whose points are probability distributions (\cite{Amari, AN, Lauritzen, Matsuzoe}).
+Precisely, a statistical structure on a differentiable manifold $M$ is a pair $(g,\nabla)$ such that $g$ is a Riemannian metric and $\nabla$ is torsion-free affine connection with the property that $\nabla{g}$ is totally symmetric.
+A Riemannian manifold $(M,g)$ together with Levi-Civita connection $\nabla$ of $g$ is a trivial example of statistical manifold.
+In other words, statistical manifolds can be regarded as generalizations of Riemannian manifolds.

 In this paper we study the prolongations of statistical structures on manifolds to their tangent bundles with horizontal and complete lift connections.
-We consider two Riemannian lift metrics on the tangent bundle $TM$ of a Riemannian manifold $(M,g)$, one of them is the twisted Sasaki metric $G^{f, h}$ and the other one is the gradient Sasaki metric $g^f$.
+We consider two Riemannian lift metrics on the tangent bundle $TM$ of a Riemannian manifold $(M,g)$, one of them is the twisted Sasaki metric $G^{f, h}$ (in particular, Sasaki metric) and the other one is the gradient Sasaki metric $g^f$.